JuliaGraphics/Luxor.jl/docs/src/tutorial/basicpath.md

 ```
 # Basic path construction

-This tutorial covers the basics of path building in Luxor.
-If you're familiar with the basics of Cairo, PostScript, or similar graphics applications, you can probably glance at this and move on.
-And, for a lot more definitive information about how paths work, you could usefully refer to the [Cairo API documentation](https://cairographics.org/manual/cairo-Paths.html); Luxor hides the details behind friendly Julia syntax, but the mechanics are the same.
+This tutorial covers the basics of drawing paths in Luxor.
+If you're familiar with the basics of Cairo, PostScript, Processing, HTML canvas, or similar graphics applications, you can probably glance through these tutorials and then refer to the How To sections.
+For more information about how paths are built, refer to the [Cairo API documentation](https://cairographics.org/manual/cairo-Paths.html); Luxor hides the details behind friendly Julia syntax, but the underlying mechanics are the same.

 ## How to build a path

-Consider this drawing.
-We'll use the quick `@drawsvg ...end` macro syntax for simplicity, so the point `(0, 0)` is at the center of the drawing, and the y direction is downwards.
+Consider the following drawing.
+(We'll use the quick `@drawsvg ...end` macro syntax for simplicity.)
+The point `(0, 0)` is at the center of the drawing canvas, and, as with most graphics software applications, the *y direction is downwards*.

+!!! warning

+    Mathematicians and people who like making plots say that the y axis goes up the page.
+Most graphics software is written with the assumption that the y axis goes downwards.

 ```@example
 using Luxor